drupalcorn/guide/docs/camp-planning/sponsors.md

 ## Organizing Sponsors (CRM)

-Once we have a prospectus and and have this year's sponsor opportunities on the website, we can start contacting potential sponsors.
+Once we have a prospectus and have this year's sponsor opportunities on the website, we can start contacting potential sponsors.
 Over the years we have been cultivating relationships with people and organizations.
 With so much information we need to keep track of, it's a good idea have some sort of system to keep all our sponsor information organized.

 During one of the planning meetings we brainstorm potential sponsors and strategy for each one.
 We facilitate this with our sponsors sheet in Google Drive that we copy from year to year.
 We have columns for the following information: